lillibetsmith/Ravenhyde-RavensTinyShopAdds/README.md

 I can't see why not!
 It's a Content Patcher mod, which means that if you don't have the mod you won't be able to use it where another person could.
 I haven't been able to test as I don't use multiplayer.

+**Does it work with expansion mods?**

+I've only tried it with Stardew Valley Expanded, but had no issues so far.
+The three shops that carry categories of items (Pierre, Willie, and Clint) will carry the new items in their defined categories.
+There is a remote possiblity that if one of the items in an expansion mod does not have a sell price for some reason (this only applies to items one of those three shops would sell) as this would cause the item to be free.

 **I want the shops to sell two items per day/I only want one purchase per farm:**

 I'm currently not set up for Generic Mod Config Menu (it's on my list of things to do but not high-priority), but some things can manually be changed.